Early history of Switzerland: Paleolithic to Mesolithic

-Human habitation in the Swiss plateau can be shown for the beginning Mesolithic, in Wetzikon-Robenhausen beginning around 10,000 years ago.
+Human habitation in the Swiss Plateau can be shown for the beginning Mesolithic, in Wetzikon-Robenhausen beginning around 10,000 years ago.

 Neolithic to Copper Age

 The Neolithic reached the Swiss plateau before 7,000 years ago (late 6th millennium BC), dominated by the Linear Pottery culture.

 The area was relatively densely populated, as is attested to by the many archeological findings from that period.
 Remains of pile dwellings have been found in the shallow areas of many lakes, attributed to archaeological cultures such as Cortaillod, Pfyn and Horgen.
 Artifacts dated to the 5th millennium BC were discovered at the Schnidejoch in 2003 to 2005.
 The pre-Indo-European population of the Alpine region is typified by Ötzi the Iceman, an individual of the late 4th millennium BC found in the Austrian Alps (some 25 km east of the Swiss border).
+The Bell Beaker culture marks the transition from the Chalcolithic to the early Bronze Age.